Elias Hrawi: Early life and education

-Hrawi was born in Hawch Al Umara, Zahlé, to a wealthy landowning Maronite family in the Bekaa Valley on 4 September 1925.
+Hrawi was born on 4 September 1926 in Hawch Al Umara, Zahlé, to a wealthy landowning Maronite family in the Bekaa Valley.
 He was the son of Khalil Hrawi and Helena Harb.
 He obtained a diploma in commerce at the Sagesse Institute in 1947.
 He enrolled at St Joseph University, Faculty of Law but did not complete his studies there.

 Business activities

 Hrawi dealt with agriculture until he became a member of Lebanon Parliament in 1972.
-A successful businessman, Hrawi started a vegetable export business, dealing with major Swiss companies.
+A successful businessman, Hrawi started a vegetable-export business, dealing with major Swiss companies.
 He also headed the Beqaa sugarbeet cooperative.
-When his export business was destroyed by the civil war that raged from 1975 to 1990, he switched his line of business to oil importing.
+When his export business was destroyed by the 1975–1990 civil war, he switched his business to oil import.

 Career

 The scion of a politically prominent family, Hrawi followed his brothers Georges and Joseph when he was elected to the National Assembly in 1972.
 From 1980 to 1982, he served in the cabinet as minister of public works under President Elias Sarkis and Prime Minister Shafik Wazzan.
 He concentrated on building bridges and highways to link all parts of the country.

 Hrawi was a member of the independent Maronite Catholic bloc in the Parliament.
 The bloc included nine Maronite Catholic legislators who aimed at clearing the Christian militias and maintaining positive relationships with both the Muslims and Syria.